-Online learning allows for a much more flexible schedule.
+The online learning environment allows for a much more flexible schedule.
 Some elements may be synchronous: You may need to attend live lectures, demonstrations, or discussion sessions.
 But many elements will be asynchronous, meaning that you can complete them at your own pace, learning at the time of day and in the place that works best for you.

-When you’re more in control of your schedule, it’s easier to achieve an optimal school-life balance, and maintain an active social and family life while earning your degree.
+When you’re more in control of your schedule, time management goes more smoothly.
+It’s easier to maintain an active social and family life while earning your college degree or graduate degree.
 It is possible to have it all: education, professional development, and a vibrant personal life.

 3. It helps you develop and stick to healthy habits